-This comprehensive review puts course participants on the right track to operate with increased expertise within the art world.
-It is ideal for those looking to better understand the art market structure as well as those looking to make a career change by exploring the key roles and institutions that comprise the business of art.
-Towards the end of the course, in weeks 7 and 8, a live online lecture session with the instructor will touch upon timely art business topics and provides another chance to pose any art world-related questions.
-These live sessions will take place Friday, May 26, 2023 and Friday, June 2, 2023 at 7 am EST/12 pm GMT.
-These sessions will be recorded and available for immediate review for those unable to attend live.
+This comprehensive course puts participants on the right track to operate with increased expertise within the art world.
+It is ideal for those looking to understand the structure of the art market as well as those looking to make a career change by exploring the key roles and institutions that comprise the business of art.
+At the end of the eight weeks, students will complete a final project, applying the knowledge they have gained.

 Adjunct Faculty, Online Courses

 Stephanie Dieckvoss has over 15 years experience of working in commercial art galleries and art fairs, and a wealth of experience in cultural management in the public and private sector.Read More

 Week 1: Gain an understanding of the art world ecosystem, its foundations, and its various models and networks.

 Week 2: Examine practical applications of law, governance, and financialization in the art market, including art investment funds and global heritage law.

 Week 3: Discover the gallery landscape and learn about different gallery models and sales channels while uncovering new modes of exhibition-making.

 Week 4: Delve into the exciting world of auctions and art fairs, examining the respective histories of these art world pillars and the roles they play in today’s art trade.

 Week 5: Explore the functions and roles of key players in the non-profit space, including museums, institutions, and other cultural organizations.

 Week 6: Understand the roles and motivations of private, corporate, and institutional collectors, collections, and foundations.